 However, this holds true only if data integrity is assured, requiring photo verification.
 Data integrity is at the center of a system built on trust, like the world of infrastructure roll-out and field services.
 Validating photo integrity involves ensuring the presence of the expected element, which must be fully visible, and verifying that the photo is clear and captured under suitable lighting conditions.
 Hence, image recognition is key in transforming photos into trustworthy data for field operations.
-Routine field photos, confirmed in real-time by AI, provide technicians with innovative ways to report their work and eliminate the need for extensive form-filling.
+Routine field photos, confirmed in real-time by AI (computer vision), provide technicians with innovative ways to report their work and eliminate the need for extensive form-filling.

 Tip #2: Replace traditional quality and safety control processes with AI-based First-Time-Right Automation

 Like the reporting process, quality and safety control is still carried out manually in the utility sector.
 To make up for the lack of skills of field workers, companies have started manually verifying each operation by sending someone on-site to perform the checking or have given up that process altogether- none of which is a viable solution.

 On the other hand, AI-powered tools such as computer vision platforms, offer the ability to implement real-time quality control and automated safety assessments that are seamlessly integrated into smart meter installations.
 Immediate task analysis and live feedback provided to field workers enable them to get things right during their initial visit.